stratum-mining/sv2-workshop/md/sv2-workshop.md

 Unlike testnet3, signet(s) use the regular difficulty adjustment mechanism.
 Although the default signet has very low difficulty, you can't mine on it, because to do so requires signing blocks using a private key that only two people have.

 We will mine on a custom signet.

-Please refer to `X.X.X.X` for a local deployment of `mempool.space` on our workshop WiFi.

 ---